Istrian–Dalmatian exodus: Estimates of the exodus

-The mixed Italian-Slovenian Historical Commission verified 27,000 Italian and 3,000 Slovene migrants from Slovenian territory.
+The mixed Italian-Slovenian Historical Commission verified 27,000 migrants from Slovenian Istria of which 70% were ethnic Italians.
 After decades of silence from the Yugoslav authorities (the history of the Istrian Exodus remained a tabooed topic in Yugoslav public discourse), Tito himself would declare in 1972 during a speech in Montenegro that three hundred thousands Istrians had left the peninsula after the war.

 Famous exiles

 Those whose families left Istria or Dalmatia in the post-World War II period include: